james-pre/js-libdnf/README.md

 #### `TypeError [ERR_UNKNOWN_FILE_EXTENSION]: Unknown file extension ".node" for .../dist/libdnf5.node`

 You need to enable `--experimental-addon-modules`, this can be done via an env option.
+This should no longer be an issue after v0.3.0

 #### `Error: Failed to open lock file "/run/dnf/rpmtransaction.lock": (13) - Permission denied`

-Running a transaction requires root privileges.
+Running a write transaction requires root privileges.
+You can also pass `write: false` into `loadRepos` if your transaction is read-only.